jsj2008/Neon-Engine/README.md

 # Neon-Engine

 The Neon Game Engine is an experimental project using OpenGL Rendering API.
-It's goal is to create an easy to use Unity-like engine for the user.
+It's goal is to create an easy to use engine for the user.
+It is mainly written in C++ but scripting in Python is planned for the future.

 The project is at an early development stage and there is a lot of work to be done.
 Currently only basic 2D and 3D objects are suppported but model loading is planned for the future.
-Also there is exprimental support for ECS (Entity Component System) which uses a Data Oriented Desing behind the scenes.
+Also there is paartial support for ECS (Entity Component System) which uses a Data Oriented Design for improved performace and reliability.

-Current Progress:
+# Current Progress:
 ![Screenshot](Screenshots/Quad.png)

-Here is a sample program which outputs the above:
+# Sample Program
 ```
 #include <Neon.h>